B2B Sales Strategy27 min read

 5. Not Scoring Signals

-A direct recommendation request from a funded startup founder is worth 100x more than a vague industry comment from an intern.
-Without scoring by fit, intent, and timing, you'll waste effort on low-value signals while high-priority ones expire.
+A direct recommendation request from a funded startup founder is worth far more than a vague industry comment from an intern.
+Without scoring by fit, intent, and timing, you will waste effort on low-value signals while high-priority ones expire.

 Key Takeaways